destroflyer/maniascript/docs/advanced/script_viewer.md

 Note:
 - It will only work if you can read the contents of the script in the script viewer
-- It will not work for ManiaLinks injected directly to a `CGameUILayer`
+- It will not work for Manialinks injected directly to a `CGameUILayer`

 How to do it: